 As inbound marketers, content plays an important role in attracting attention and building trust with prospects.
 Our content can come in many different formats, and the format we choose can speak volumes about the research and ideas within.

 Interactive content has become increasingly more popular as brands try to cut through the noise and keep prospects' attention long enough to deliver a message.

-HubSpot and Playbuzz joined forces to scour the web for amazing examples of interactive storytelling.
 Each industry poses its own obstacles and unique characteristics, but share one common denominator: Interactive content works for all topics and audiences.